 What is the DNA replication process?

-Because of the specificity Of the base pairing, each nucleotide of separated chains attracts its Complementary nucleotide from the cell cytoplasm.
+Because of the specificity of base pairing, each nucleotide in separated chains attracts its Complementary nucleotide from the cell cytoplasm.

-Once the nucleotides are attached by their hydrogen bonds to sugar radicals unite through their phosphate components, completing the formation of a new polynucleotide chain.
+Once the nucleotides are attached to sugar radicals by their hydrogen bonds, they unite through their phosphate components and form.

-Thus each chain of the double helix of DNA serves as a template or model on which its complementary chain is built.
+Thus, each chain of the double helix of DNA serves as a template or model for its complementary chain.

-This method of DNA replication is described as a semi-conservative method because each daughter DNA molecule is a hybrid conserving One parental polynucleotide Chain and synthesizing the other one.
+This method of DNA replication is described as semi-conservative because each daughter DNA molecule is a hybrid that conserves one parental polynucleotide chain and synthesizes the other.

 Enzymes for DNA synthesis –